datarobot/datarobot-user-models/custom_model_runner/README.md

 ## Drum Push
 Starting in version 1.1.4, drum includes a new verb called `push`.
 When the user writes `drum push -cd /dirtopush/` the contents of that directory will be submitted as a custom model to DataRobot.
-However, for this to work, there are two config files which need to be set up.
+However, for this to work, you must create two types of configuration.
 1. **DataRobot client configuration**
 `push` relies on correct global configuration of the client to access a DataRobot server.
 There are two options for supplying this configuration, through environment variables or through